Dwaipayan-kubeopsin/gcp-devops-project-01/README.md

 2. Deploy the instrasture with Github Action Workflows as an end to end CICD pipeline

-3. Deploy the web application with Workflows as well and ensure the app is accisible from internet
+3. Deploy the web application with Workflows as well and ensure the app is reachable from internet

 #### Local Environment Setup Prerequisites: